jonlpersson/ed-latimore/site/_posts/2021-09-17-do-women-care-about-money.md

 In this article, you'll learn seven reasons women care about money and how to show them you possess the traits they’re looking for even if your bank account doesn’t yet reflect that.

-{% include widgets/toc.html 	heading="Do women care about money?" 	list-items="Focus, Access to resources, Purpose, Contentment, Ambition, Confidence and novelty, Status"

-list-ids="1-focus, 2-access-to-resources, 3-purpose, 4-contentment, 5-ambition, 6-confidence-and-novelty, 7-status, what-to-do-if-you-dont-have-money" %}
+{% include widgets/toc.html heading="Do women care about money?" list-items="Focus, Access to resources, Purpose, Contentment, Ambition, Confidence and novelty, Status"</p><p>list-ids="1-focus, 2-access-to-resources, 3-purpose, 4-contentment, 5-ambition, 6-confidence-and-novelty, 7-status, what-to-do-if-you-dont-have-money" %}

-## 1. Focus
+## 1\.
+Focus

 Amassing wealth requires focus and the ability to stick with something long enough to see the results you desire.
 This is important especially to women who are looking for commitment.
 It means you’re not a quitter.

 Even women who are interested in only casual relationships prefer men who know how to see things through—to finish what they started.

 Other ways this shows up:

 * Going to college
 * Running a successful business